cloudamqp/terraform-provider-cloudamqp/website/docs/r/plugin.html.markdown

 # cloudamqp_plugin

 This resource allows you to enable or disable Rabbit MQ plugins.
+This resource depends on CloudAMQP instance identifier, `cloudamqp_instance.instance.id`.

 Only available for dedicated subscription plans.